Things to Know

 I think of myself as an instrument; as a gift I have to share with you and your baby.
 That when my knowledge and skills are needed, they are there for you to use them and benefit from them.
 And that when nothing is needed at all, that nothing is done, everything left to be as it should – not doing something just because some “thing” needs to be done.
 Often, nothing needs to be done at all.
 Birth works.
 Your body works.
 Babies are brilliant and know what is best for them.

 I am a very traditionally-minded midwife.
+I come from a world of herbs and homeopathy – not jumping to medications as the first line of action.
 One of my preceptors imparted on me her wisdom from having traveled the world and served women and babies as a midwife in undeveloped country situations.
 How to practice midwifery without all of the toys of modern medicine.
 And to always, always, always honor what you and your baby are telling me in the whole picture.
 Always.

 Tammi, at 21, holding a nice fat baby during volunteer work on Ile a Vache, Haiti